-The module needs to have a minimal first-time configuration in order to be accessed by a web browser.
-The process of establishing the initial configuration via a secure serial port is described below.
+The module needs to have a basic first-time configuration in order to be accessed by a web browser.
+The process of initial configuration via the secure serial port is described below.
 Physical access to the module shall be limited to the Cryptographic Officer.
 Therefore, the CO is the only operator that can put the module into the FIPS-approved mode as it requires physical access to the module.

-• PC: Connect a serial cable to a serial port on a PC and to the module's serial port.
-Open a terminal emulator (such as HyperTerminal) on the PC, and connect to the serial port to which you attached the cable.
-Create and name a new connection (either a COM or TCP/IP), using the port parameters described in Table 14.
+• PC: Connect a serial cable to a serial port on the PC and to the module's serial port; open a terminal emulator (such as HyperTerminal) on the PC, and connect to the serial port to which you attached the cable.
+Create and name a new connection (either a COM or TCP/IP), and verify that the port is set using the parameters described in the table below.